wp-plugins/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.4.1 - 2014/12/21 =
+- Added the `options_update_status_{...}` and `validation_saved_options_without_dynamic_elements_` filters for the admin page factory class.
+- Added the `field_definition_{...}` filters for the page meta box class.
+- Added the `validate()` and `content()` methods for the meta box and page meta box factory classes.
+- Changed the timing of `field_definition_{...}` filters of the admin page class.
+- Changed not to lose the input data when a form validation error occurs for the meta box, page meta box, and page classes.
+- Fixed an issue that github buttons of the `github` field type did not load in some sites.
+- Fixed a bug that repeatable sections could not be repeated when there is no collapsible section in the page.
+- Fixed a bug that the old options of the second parameter passed in a validation callback method of the page meta box class did not hold dynamic elements.
+- Fixed a bug that the action hooks and their predefined callbacks `submit_{instantiated class name}_{page slug}` and `submit_after_{instantiated class name}_{page slug}` did not work.

 = 3.4.0 - 2014/11/23 =
 - Added the ability of collapsing and expanding section containers with the `collapsible` section definition argument.